x22tri/sino-sztorik-backend/GLOSSARY.md

   A conjunction of a user's "currentTier" and "currentLesson" properties from the user's database entry.
 These together describe how far the user has gotten into the course.
 In an extended meaning, _progress_ can mean any state that specifies a tier, a lesson number, and optionally a character's index in a lesson.

 - **Supplements**
-  Information relating to a character that isn't contained in the Characters (or CharacterOrders) table, such as phrases with the character, other characters similar to the character, or the character's other uses.
+  Information relating to a character that isn't strictly contained in the Characters (or CharacterOrders) table, such as phrases with the character, other characters similar to the character, or the character's other uses.